hacdias/hacdias.com/content/resume/index.md

   from="06/2024" to="05/2025" >}}

 - Developed the authentication and verification products that let businesses accept multiple identity wallets through a single integration, with login offered via OAuth.
 Abstracted over proprietary APIs and open standards (OpenID4VP, SD-JWT, mdoc).
-- Owned the integrations with NL Wallet (the Dutch government's identity wallet), ReadID Ready, and Nect, and maintained integrations with other wallets, such as Digidentity and Yivi.
+- Owned the integrations with NL Wallet (the Dutch government's identity wallet), ReadID Ready, and Nect, and maintained integrations with other wallets, including Digidentity and Yivi.

 {{</ resume-position >}}